 - 2.17 The purpose of the medical examination is to assess whether the driver meets the medical standard set out in Schedule 1 and we expect the medical examination to provide a record of this.
-We strongly recommend that information from medical examinations is recorded in a consistent way across train operators. - 2.18 It is current practice for many doctors working in the railway industry to record the conclusion of the examination using one of the following categories: - F1 Fit for normal driving duties - F2 Fit but with limitations which should be explained on the medical examination form - U1 Temporarily unfit for driving duties - U2 Permanently unfit
+We strongly recommend that information from medical examinations is recorded in a consistent way across train operators. - 2.18 It is current practice for many doctors working in the railway industry to record the conclusion of the examination using one of the following categories: - F1 Fit for normal driving duties - F2 Fit but with limitations which should be explained on the medical examination form - U1 Temporarily unfit for driving duties driver was to continue to be deployed on driving duties by the train operator.
+The use of U1 or U2 would mean that although the driver was not fit for train driving duties, the driver could be deployed on other duties.